 Prior to joining Orrick, Matt served as a Special Assistant District Attorney with the Kings County District Attorney’s Office in Brooklyn, N.Y., where he was a first-chair trial attorney and tried several cases to verdict.

-Michael Ingram, an associate in Orrick's Los Angeles office, is a member of the Technology Companies Group, which advises emerging technology companies and venture capital firms.
+Michael Ingram, an associate in Orrick's Santa Monica and Los Angeles offices, is a member of the Technology Companies Group, which advises emerging technology companies and venture capital firms.

 Michael represents startup companies, venture capital funds, and private equity firms on corporate formations, corporate governance, venture capital financings, and mergers and acquisitions.

 During law school, Michael served as Entrepreneurship and Venture Capital Chair for the Harvard Association for Law and Business, editor of the Harvard Business Law Review, and worked with various startups at the Harvard Innovation Lab.
 Prior to law school, Michael helped run the i3 Innovation Challenge, the annual Harvard College startup competition.

 Yuko Ino is a partner in Orrick’s Tokyo office.
 She regularly counsels domestic, regional and international funds in sophisticated real estate transactions including acquisitions and dispositions, construction and development projects, financings, fund formation, joint ventures, and restructurings and workouts.